 Prepare yourself with a waste management kit that seals just about everything in a convenient bucket.

 - Wet wipes: These work efficiently in maintaining hygiene when you can’t shower every day.

 - Important documents folder in a sealed waterproof container.
-You will need your important documents to file insurance claims quickly and being your recovery process.
+You will need your important documents to file insurance claims quickly and begin your recovery process.